hdgarrood/hdgarrood.github.io/_posts/2015-03-08-announcing-purescript-sequences.md

 [purescript-sequences](https://github.com/hdgarrood/purescript-sequences) is an
 attempt to reap these benefits.
 It implements a general-purpose sequence data type, `Seq`.
-The API is similar to that of an array, but the data structure itself is based on a data structure called a _Finger Tree_.
-By leveraging immutability, it is able to push a new element on to either end or remove an element from either end in constant time, and concatenate two sequences in logarithmic time &mdash; compare this to the corresponding JavaScript array operations, which are both linear time.
+The API is similar to that of an array, but the internal arrangement of data is very different.
+By leveraging immutability, it is able to push a new element on to either end or remove an element from either end in constant time, and concatenate two sequences in logarithmic time &mdash;
+compare this to the corresponding JavaScript array operations, which are both linear time.

 I've just released version 0.1.0, which I believe is ready for public consumption.
 I've dogfooded it too; my [multiplayer pacman game](https://mpac.herokuapp.com/)